These NC chefs have made their marks at home and on the national food scene. They’re the Tar Heels of the Year.

 The stories, along with extensive photos, will be published in print Sunday, Dec.
 17.

 The two chefs and businesswomen share much in common.
-They’re North Carolina natives who have opened their restaurants in their home states.
-They both have won numerous prestigious awards, including James Beard Awards, and are frequently referenced in national publications about chefs and their restaurants.
+They’re North Carolina natives who have opened their restaurants in their home state.
+Both have won numerous prestigious awards, including James Beard awards, and are frequently referenced in national publications about chefs and their restaurants.

 And their national profiles have risen as foodie culture has become more prevalent across the country.